citsmartdocs/documentation/en-us/docs/citsmart-platform-8/processes/knowledge/use/create-knowledge.md

 !!! note "NOTE"

     Note that the "Comments", "History", "Configuration Item" and "Versions" tabs only appear after the information is registered, as they are related to the knowledge management process.
+All actions taken from creation to closure are recorded in the history, serving as Audit

 ### Registration Data